AzizulBSc/pos/README.md

-# Ecommerce Management System - Project Setup Guide
+# Pos Management System - Project Setup Guide

 ## Overview

-Welcome to the setup guide for the **Ecommerce Management System**.
+Welcome to the setup guide for the **Pos Management System**.
 This document provides comprehensive steps to install, configure, and run the project in your local environment, using both Docker and a native setup.
 Follow these instructions to ensure proper configuration.

 ## Prerequisites